Kironoa/CampusMap/README.md

 ## ✨ Core Features

-* **Smart Class Reminders:** A specialized notification system that alerts you **10 minutes** and **1 minute** before your scheduled classes.
+Smart Class Reminders: A specialized notification system that alerts you 10 minutes and 1 minute before your scheduled classes.

-* **AI Study Assistant:** A generative AI chat powered by Gemini to help clarify complex concepts and assist with brainstorming.
+AI Study Assistant: A generative AI chat powered by Gemini to help clarify complex concepts and assist with brainstorming.

+Automated Flashcards: Instantly convert uploaded study materials and lecture notes into interactive flashcards for better retention.

+Smart Questionnaires: Generate custom mock exams and practice quizzes directly from your uploaded files to test your knowledge.

-* **Resource Center:** A centralized hub to manage and pick academic files and study materials efficiently.
+Resource Center: A centralized hub to manage and pick academic files and study materials efficiently.

-* **Interactive Dashboard:** Quick access to campus navigation via Google Maps and essential student categories.
+Interactive Dashboard: Quick access to campus navigation via Google Maps and essential student categories.
 ## 🛠 Tech Stack

 * **Frontend:** [Flutter](https://flutter.dev) & [Dart](https://dart.dev)